Analyst’s Perspective

 This experience taught me that sometimes the attempt to standardize and centralize processes is illusory – and that the courage to challenge an existing concept, even if it seems well-established, is often key to the quality of the solution and the future scalability of the system.

-What are the 3 most common mistakes clients could avoid, but make anyway?
+What are the most common mistakes clients make and could easily avoid?

 Moving to a solution too quickly